diasandredev/blog/src/pages/2022-11-19-kotlin-basics-null-safety.md

 ### 🚨 The "Real World" Trap: Avro, Kafka, and toString() at iFood

-I wanted to wrap up with a practical lesson I've learned during my time at **iFood**.
+I wanted to wrap up with a practical lesson I've learned at **iFood**.
 This is a mistake I've seen even senior devs make, and it’s a tricky one because **the IDE won’t warn you.**

 * **The Scenario:** We use **Avro** to consume events from **Kafka**.
 When working with Avro, string values often come as a `CharSequence`.
 To map these into our internal Kotlin Data Classes, we need to call `.toString()` to get a proper `String`.
 * **The Mistake:** You assume that calling `.toString()` on that field is fine because it’s a common conversion.